leandrodsg/fullstackphp-sprint2/S202/Nivel2/README.md

 Channel (channel)
 - Unique name
 - Description and creation date
-- Linked to an owner user
+- Linked to an owner user (each user can have only one channel)

 Video (video)
 - Unique identifier with title and description